Computing at the Library

 What if I exceed my allocation?

-Students will have their student account charged at 6 cents per page for every page above the $24 allocation.
+Students will have their student account charged at 6 cents per impression for every impression above the $24 allocation.
 This shows up on the student account statement - the same account through which tuition and other fees are charged - as "Additional Computing Services."
 Students receive several email warnings when they are about to exceed their allocation.

 How can I get a printing/copy card?